rmrresearch/rmrresearch.github.io/docs/_pages/home.md

     url: "/publications/"
 ---

+This website is under heavy construction at the moment.
+{: .notice--warning}

 Welcome to the Richard Group homepage!
 Use the links below to learn more about the group members and our research.
 This site also serves as resource for current group members (or I guess really anyone with internet access) and